 - Ensure that all changes to the document are accepted and that "track changes" is turned off

-- All desired hyperlinks must be embedded in the document by the author
+- All desired hyperlinks must be embedded in the document (rather than footnotes) prior to submission

-- All contributors must have an account on sustainablebrands.com, including a head shot and biographical information
+- First-time contributors must create an account on sustainablebrands.com, including a head shot and biographical information

-- Completed draft may be sent via our content submission webform
+- First-time writers may submit completed drafts via our content submission webform

 - Who reads SB?